Landing at Anzac Cove: 2nd Brigade

 Within two hours half the Australian Division was involved in the battle of 400 Plateau.
 However, most of the officers had misunderstood their orders.
 Believing the intention was to occupy Gun Ridge and not hold their present position, they still tried to advance.
-The 9th and 10th Battalions had started forming a defensive line, but there was a gap between them that the 7th Battalion was sent to fill.
+The 9th and 10th battalions had started to form a defensive line, but there was a gap between them that the 7th Battalion was sent to fill.
 Seeing the 2nd Brigade coming forward, units of the 3rd Brigade started to advance to Gun Ridge.
 The advancing Australians did not then know that the counter-attacking Turkish forces had reached the Scrubby Knoll area around 08:00 and were prepared for them.
 As the Australians reached the Lone Pine section of the plateau, Turkish machine guns and rifles opened fire, decimating the Australians.
 To the north, other troops, advancing beyond Johnstone's Jolly and Owen's Gully, were caught by the same small arms fire.
 Soon afterwards, a Turkish artillery battery also started firing at them.
 This was followed by a Turkish counter-attack from Gun Ridge.
 Such was the situation they now found themselves in that, at 15:30, McCay, now giving up all pretence of advancing to Gun Ridge, ordered his brigade to dig in from Owen's Gully to Bolton's Ridge.